By Hafeez Naumani

 Thirty five years ago when this scribe was not even 35, on 13 May 1966, first part of the story of my captivity was published in Nida-e-Millat.
 This was based on those nine months day-and-night observations and experiences during captivity that was our ‘reward’ from the government for bringing out a special issue on Aligarh Muslim University.

+We all must first make sure that What is digital asset management?
 In those days not only did the Government not like Nida-e-Millat but it was brazenly hostile.
 The proofs of its hostility were the 25 cases filed, after this episode, against my elder brother Maulana Atiqur Rehman Sanbhali as the editor and against this scribe as the printer and publisher in all of which the Government had to bite dust.

 I have not used the word, ‘hostile’ on impulse.
 Among dozens of proofs of it is a particular case that substantiates my point.
 The known freedom fighter Mrs Subhadra Joshi had published an article in the weekly Link.
 We carried the translation of this writeup in Nida-e-Millat mentioning the names of the writer and the publication.